-Articles submitted to this issue were reviewed by 181 members of the Editorial Board, 10 Vice Program Chairs, and 20 external reviewers.
+Articles submitted to this issue were reviewed by 174 members of the Editorial Board, 10 Vice Program Chairs, and 1 external reviewer.
 The submitted articles, reviews, and discussion were available to all members of the Editorial Board who did not have a conflict of interest with the authors of the article.
 To identify conflicts of interest, the membership of the Editorial Board was published before submissions were opened, and authors were asked to indicate members with whom any of the authors had a conflict.
 In addition, Editorial Board members were asked to list the authors and institutions with which they have conflicts of interest.
 Finally, the Editors-in-Chief also checked for missed conflicts.
-Editorial Board members were welcome to submit articles, while the Editorsin-Chief were precluded from doing so.
+Editorial Board members were welcome to submit articles, while the Editors-in-Chief were precluded from doing so.

-There were 126 submissions to this issue of PoPETs.
-15 of the 126 submissions had been invited during a previous issue to resubmit after major revision, and these were reassigned to the Editorial Board members that had reviewed the previous version.
-Additionally, 10 articles that had been rejected from a previous issue were resubmitted to the journal.
+There were 147 submissions to this issue of PoPETs.
+13 of the 147 submissions had been rejected from a previous issue and were resubmitted to the journal.
 For all of these resubmissions, the authors provided a summary of the changes that were made to the prior version of the paper that explained how concerns from previous reviews had been addressed.